koordinates/kart/docs/DATASETS_v2.md

 * `interval` - serialised as a string, in [ISO8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) format, ie `PnYnMnDTnHnMnS`.
 * `numeric` - serialised as a string, in decimal format eg `123` for a whole number or `123.456` if there is a fractional part.
 * `text` - serialised as a string.
-* `time` - serialised as a string, with the format `hh:mm:ss.ssss`, optionally with the suffix `Z` indicating that the time is in UTC.
+* `time` - serialised as a string, with the format `hh:mm:ss.ssss` and without a timezone.
 The fractions of a second may be omitted.
-* `timestamp` - serialised as a string, in [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) format with `T` as the separator, ie `YYYY-MM-DDThh:mm:ss.ssss`, optionally with the suffix `Z` indicating that the time is in UTC.
+* `timestamp` - serialised as a string, in [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) format with `T` as the separator and without a timezone, ie `YYYY-MM-DDThh:mm:ss.ssss`.
 The fractions of a second may be omitted.

 In those cases where a certain part of the representation may be omitted - in practise, that part will be omitted if it is zero.
 If it is non-zero it will always be included.